 How To Set Up The MXL R144

-Setting up an MXL R144 is the same as pretty much any other microphone, HOWEVER, and this is a big “however,” you have to ensure that you don’t run phantom power through it, because you will destroy the ribbon.
+If you’ve read my other microphone set up guides, you’d know that setting up an MXL R144 is the same as pretty much any other mic, HOWEVER, and this is a big “however,” you have to ensure that you don’t run phantom power through it, because you will destroy the ribbon.

 1) Connect your Audio Interface to your computer using a USB to Firewire cable and a USB to USB-C adaptor.